metadriverse/metadrive/README.md

 |
 <a href="https://metadrive-simulator.readthedocs.io">Documentation</a>
 |
-<a href="https://github.com/decisionforce/metadrive">Github Repo</a>
+<a href="">Demo Video (TBD)</a>
 ]
 </strong>
 </div>

 <br>

-Welcome to MetaDrive!
-MetaDrive is an driving simulator with many key features:
+MetaDrive is a driving simulator with the following key features:

-- **Lightweight**: Extremely easy to download, install and run in almost all platforms.
-Up to 300 simulation step per second and easy to parallel.
+- **Compositional**: It supports generating infinite scenes with various road maps and traffic settings for the research of generalizable RL.
-- **Realistic**: Accurate physics simulation and multiple sensory input including Lidar, sensory data, top-down semantic map and first-person view images.
+- **Lightweight**: It is easy to install and run.
+It can run up to 300 FPS on a standard PC.
-- **Compositional**: Support generating infinite scenes and configuring various traffics, vehicles, and environmental settings.
+- **Realistic**: Accurate physics simulation and multiple sensory input including Lidar, RGB images, top-down semantic map and first-person view images.

 ## 🛠 Quick Start
-Please install MetaDrive via:
+Install MetaDrive via:

 ```bash
 git clone https://github.com/decisionforce/metadrive.git